BenjaminPlanterose/UMtools/README.md

     RedSD = assay(rgSet, "RedSD")     # Red SD across beads
     nBeads = assay(rgSet, "NBeads")   # Number of Beads across probes

-To convert from probes to CpG sites, we included wrappers GR_to_UM and beads_GR_to_UM.
+To convert from probes to CpG sites, we made it easier with the wrapper GR_to_UM (which internally employs unexported minfi:::.preprocessRaw function), return a list containing fluorescence intensities assigned to unmethylated and methylated epiallele.

     M_U = GR_to_UM(Red, Grn, rgSet)
     M_U_sd = GR_to_UM(RedSD, GrnSD, rgSet)

+To convert nBeads from probes to CpGs, a criteria for type-I probes is required.
+In beads_GR_to_UM, the minimum number of beads between address-A and -B is selected to represent a CpG targetted by each pair of type-I probes.

     nBeads_cg = beads_GR_to_UM(nBeads, rgSet)

-GR_to_UM employs unexported minfi:::.preprocessRaw function.

 # 3) UM tools